- [FuG 120 overview]

 (source: adapted from Figure 3 and 4 in patent 767513)

-Whereas patent 767513 proposes an endless tape, the 1940 patent 767536 proposes a triple-layer erasable disk.
-See Figure 34.
+Whereas patent 767513 proposes an endless tape, the 1940 Telefunken/Lohmann patent 767536 proposes a triple-layer erasable disk.
+See Figure 59.
 Note that the threads on the two printer spindles are oriented the wrong way (turned 90 deg).
 The latter patent suggests that the drum-shaped wax printer has some serious disadvantages: 1) unavoidable imperfections in the drum surface (bumps, seams, out-of-round tolerances) cause tape ruptures, and, therefore, 2) spare "drum + tape" modules would have to be carried in the aircraft.

 Supposedly the erasable disk concept corrected these shortcomings.
 This is what was actually implemented in the Psch 120a "Bernhardine" printer.
-See Figure 35.
-It has about the same shape and size as the Psch 120 printer.
-Clearly, replacing an erasable disk module might not necessarily have been any easier than replacing a drum or installing a new tape, esp. given the tape tensioners.
-However, even replacing a disk would not have been easy either, given that the layer-separating blade must be inserted between two layers - without damaging the disk.
-This cannot have been easy, esp. not not with gloves and while maneuvering or during a bumpy flight.
-Indeed, the disk printer proved inadequate in operation: too complicated and unreliable.
+See Figure 61 and 62.
+It has the same shape and size as the Psch 120 paper-tape printer.
+Clearly, replacing an erasable disk module might not necessarily have been any easier than replacing a drum or installing a new tape.
+The disk printer proved inadequate in operation: too complicated and unreliable.
 It was taken out of service, and retrofitted back to the Psch 120 paper-tape printer (p.
 96 in ref.
 3).

 (source: page 101 in ref.
 3; the large round "Dunkel-Hell" knob is for the ""dim/bright" setting of the "dial" light)

 In the photo above, the printed compass rose segments cover about 30 degrees of azimuth.
-The bearing value "34" ( = 340 deg) is repeated 3-4 times during each pass, which means that the signal was not sent by a real ground station, but generated by a PS 120 test signal generator.
+The bearing value "34" ( = 340 deg) is repeated 3-4 times during each pass.
+This means that the signal was not sent by a real ground station, but generated by a PS 120 test signal generator.
 Also, the station identifier is "D+" or "DT", rather than the standard single letter.
-These plots were probably created with a test signal generator at the factory.
 The photo also shows that the disk has room for about 5 passages of the beam of the ground station, before the oldest plot is erased.